SimpleBus/symfony-bridge/doc/command_bus_bundle.md

     command_name_resolver_strategy: named_message
 ```

-When you change the strategy, you also have to change the value of the `subscribes_to` attribute of your command handler
+When you change the strategy, you also have to change the value of the `handles` attribute of your command handler
 service definitions:

 ```yaml